CryptoMonzt0r/neodash-testing/doc/init.md

 NOTE: This approach is intended for those wanting to run neodashd as the current user.
-You will need to modify org.neodash.neodashd.plist if you intend to use it as a Launch Daemon with a dedicated neodash user.
+You will need to modify org.neodash.neodashd.plist if you intend to use it as a Launch Daemon with a dedicated neodashcore user.

 5. Auto-respawn
 -----------------------------------